ialobanov/powershell/README.md

-# Setup PowerShell and customize it on Windows
+# Setup and customize PowerShell on Windows

 ## Description